The Rosacea-SIBO Diet

 - Beans (kidney beans, garbanzo beans, pinto beans, etc.)

 - Peas (including split-pea soup)

-- Beef, fish, poultry, soy products, and eggs are acceptable foods, and are also good sources of protein.
+4. Beef, fish, poultry, soy products, and eggs are acceptable foods, and are also good sources of protein.
 You do not need to limit these foods throughout the day.
 However, be sure to only eat portions that are appropriate for your body size.
-Most people require only about 4-8 ounces of meat per day.
+Most people require only about 4 ounces to 8 ounces of meat per day.

-- Potatoes, pasta, rice, bread, and cereals are also acceptable.
-We do find that some people have difficulty with bread and pasta – you may need to experiment.
-It’s all right to include some of these foods at each meal.
-They contain carbohydrates that are well absorbed high up in the small intestine, serving as fuel for your body, not for the bacteria.
+5. Potatoes, pasta, rice, bread, and cereals are also acceptable.
+Large amount of bread and pasta should be avoided.
 A good rule of thumb is to eat no more than a half cup to one cup of these carbohydrate foods at each meal.
 Initially, try to keep multigrain breads to a minimum.
 If whole-grain breads are desired, oat and wheat fibers are better choices.
 Avoid wild rice.

-- Coffee, tea, and diet soda (without Splenda) may be consumed in moderate amounts.
-See if hot beverages or caffeine triggers your rosacea.
+9. Coffee, tea, and diet soda (without Splenda) may be consumed in moderate amounts.
+Avoid hot beverages and caffeine which can trigger rosacea.
 Regular soda is not a healthy choice – in addition to sugar there is fructose corn syrup.
 Red wine and alcohol are known triggers for rosacea.

 10. Spicy food should be avoided – common trigger for rosacea.

 11. Make sure you eat a balanced diet and that your meals contain sufficient calories so that you are able to maintain your ideal body weight.